solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/samples/03_00-2_Connect_Query_Azure_CLI.md

 ### SQL Files

-In addtion to running interactive commands, you can also execute SQL files.
-This can be accomplished by using the `--file-path` argument in the Azure CLI command.
+In addtion to running interactive commands, you can also execute SQL filesThis can be accomplished by using the `--file-path` argument in the Azure CLI command.

 ### Clean up - Delete the database